tildeio/conductor.js/doc/Tutorial.md

 [tutorial-1](https://github.com/tildeio/conductor.js/commit/tutorial-1) starts
 us off with a simple hello world card.

-In the containing environment we load the card via `conductor.loadCard`.
+In the containing environment we load the card via `conductor.load`.
 The playground does some more work for the sake of the UI: don't worry, we'll see card loading when we get to nested cards.